papermoonio/documentation-style-guide/style-guide.md

 - Use a dedicated directory for all snippets (text and code should be separated into respective directories)
 - Use a dedicated directory for all images
 - Directories for images and snippets should mirror the hierarchical structure of the documentation

+#### Naming Conventions

+- Use descriptive names that clearly describe the file's purpose or content
+- Keep names short and concise
-- All directory and file names should use kebab-case
+- All directory and file names should use kebab-case (e.g., `hello-world.md`)
+- Use lower-case letters in directory and file names
+- Do not use spaces or special characters
+- Always use the correct file extension for the file type (e.g., `.js` for JavaScript, `.py` for Python, `.md` for Markdown)

 ### Page Structure